fmvilas/didgeridoo/readme.md

 		# Now in mongo…
 		> use didgeridoo
 		> db.addUser({user: "admin", pwd: "1234", roles: []})
-		> db.User.save({ "_id" : ObjectId("5196534c9c253bdbb1d00fb6"), "name" : "Test Project", "owner" : ObjectId("51964caa9c253bdbb1d00fb4") })
+		> db.users.save({ "_id" : ObjectId("51964caa9c253bdbb1d00fb4"), "name" : "Demo", "email" : "demo@didgeridoo.io", "password" : "$2a$10$.OpHOFU9YsMtuBlyOxNI7uwJ7lwV.0AeD5LwNLRzE3HooKsim2pLe" })
-		> db.Project.save({ "_id" : ObjectId("5196534c9c253bdbb1d00fb6"), "name" : "Test Project", "owner" : ObjectId("51964caa9c253bdbb1d00fb4") })
+		> db.projects.save({ "_id" : ObjectId("5196534c9c253bdbb1d00fb6"), "name" : "Test Project", "owner" : ObjectId("51964caa9c253bdbb1d00fb4") })
 		> exit

-		# IMPORTANT: Note that db.addUser and db.User.save are not referring to the same kind of user.
-First adds a new user to the MongoDB system while second adds a new user to the Didgeridoo's User collection (User table in SQL).
+		# IMPORTANT: Note that db.addUser and db.users.save are not referring to the same kind of user.
+First adds a new user to the MongoDB system while second adds a new user to the Didgeridoo's users collection (users table in SQL).
 So, first is used to access MongoDB and second is used to log on Didgeridoo IDE.

 		# Go back to Window 2 and press Ctrl+C to stop the mongod process and write:
 		sudo mongod --auth